balkisous/42_minishell/README.md

 A Mini Shell

 ## Description 🔍
-Coding our own shell, parsing and implementatioin of command, manage bad command and error.
+Coding our own shell, parsing and implementatioin of command, manage bad command and error log.

 ## Getting started 🏁